TheGreatCodeholio/ttd_helper/README.md

   - `cp config_sample.py config.py`
   - audio_url:  Base URL path for your audio files.
 Example https://example.com/audio
   - ttd_audio_path:  The path to TTD audio folder.
 Example /home/pi/TTD/audio (no slash at the end)
+  - tones_cfg_path:  The full path to your TTD tones.cfg file.
   - local_cleanup_settings:  Settings for local cleanup
     - enabled: 1 or 0 (On/Off)
     - cleanup_days: 7 (Number of days to keep old files before deleting)